webmonkey/ESP32-NIMBLE-Keyboard/README.md

 # ESP32 NIMBLE Keyboard library

-This library allows you to make the ESP32 act as a NimBLE-Arduino 2.x Keyboard and control what it does.
+This library allows you to make the ESP32 act as a <b>NimBLE-Arduino 2.x</b> Keyboard and control what it does.

 # Credits
-This project is based on the excellent [ESP32-BLE-Keyboard]([https://github.com/Berg0162/ESP32-NIMBLE-Keyboard) by T-vK.
+This project is based on the excellent [ESP32-BLE-Keyboard](https://github.com/Berg0162/ESP32-NIMBLE-Keyboard) by <b>T-vK</b>.
 The original <b>ESP32-BLE-Keyboard</b> library has been cloned and modified to comply to the latest version of NimBLE-Arduino 2.x

 ## Features